aptdnfapt/git-aurafarm/README.md

-# gitfetch-js
+# git-aurafarm

-A Node.js based rewrite of [gitfetch](https://github.com/Matars/gitfetch), providing a beautiful, responsive terminal interface for your GitHub statistics.
+A beautiful terminal interface for your GitHub statistics.

 ## Features